National Cabbage Day

 Facts About Cabbage

-Cabbage is a vegetable that’s been successfully cultivated by humans for over 4,000-years.
-It was a vegetable that the Celts brought from Asia to Europe about the year 600 AD.
+Cabbage is a vegetable that has been successfully cultivated by humans for over 4,000 years.
+It was a vegetable that the Celts brought from Asia to Europe around the year 600 AD.
 Because cabbage grows easily and stores well during the winter months, it soon became a staple crop all over Europe.
-Around the beginning of the sixteenth century, French navigator Jacques Cartier would bring this vegetable to the Americas.
+Around the beginning of the sixteenth century, French navigator Jacques Cartier brought this vegetable to the Americas.

 Some Other Fun Facts About Cabbage